ihh/quaff/README.md

 ALIGNMENT

- bin/quaff align refs.fasta reads.fastq
+ quaff align refs.fasta reads.fastq
   (to align FASTQ reads to FASTA reference sequences, using Viterbi)

    -printall       Print all pairwise alignments, not just best for each read

- bin/quaff overlap reads.fastq
+ quaff overlap reads.fastq
   (to find overlaps between FASTQ reads, using Viterbi)